|

 her married life, Mildred did not work "outside

-the home" as the used to say.
-She did however
+the home" as they used to say.
+She did, however,

 occasionally hang wallpaper for other people in